-Head of School Professor S. E. Livingstone Executive Assistant to Head of School Mr W. J. Dunstan Senior Administrative Officer Mr R. Sutton
+Head of School Professor J. S. Shannon Executive Assistant to Head of School Mr W. J. Dunstan

-8770 Master of Chemistry MChem
+8770 Master of Chemistry Graduate Course Master of Chemistry MChem

 The Master of Chemistry Course should be of interest to chemistry graduates who are involved in the practice or teaching of analytical chemistry.
 The program consists of a number of lecture courses (examinable).
 In addition, each student undertakes a critical literature survey or review or a short research project.
 Laboratory instruction (experience) and visits to laboratories are also included in the course.
 The course is fulltime.
 In future the course may also be extended to part-time students.
 Details of the program are: